NFPA 70E: The Standard for Electrical Safety in the Workplace

 - Evidence that the job briefing has been completed

-Limited, restricted and prohibited approach boundaries must be determined in order to identify safe approach distances and the precautions required to minimize the possibility of shock.
+Limited and restricted approach boundaries must be determined in order to identify safe approach distances and the precautions required to minimize the possibility of shock.

 An arc flash hazard analysis shall be done in order to protect personnel from the possibility of being